 After establishing an independent 501c3 in August of 2015, Survivor’s Ink expanded its mission and offerings.
 In addition to providing cover-up tattoos (sometimes referred to as de-branding tattoos), the organization conducts street outreach weekly, passing out hygiene bags, coats, clothing, and blankets to victims of human trafficking.
 Survivor's Ink also provides follow-up care and advocacy to our survivors, ensuring their long-term stability and success by connecting them with the resources they need.

-Additionally, prevention education, conducted solely by Jennifer Kempton, has become an essential part of the fight against human trafficking.
+Additionally, prevention education, has become an essential part of the fight against human trafficking.
 Jennifer has had the privilege of speaking in the following educational venues, with many of them forming their own anti-trafficking coalitions in response to her testimony.

 - Ohio State University